-Paper records, including historical records that pre-date the electronic system, original handwritten notes or written/drawn evidence by pupils are kept in a locked filing cabinet in the Directors' office, the door to which is locked when not in use.
+Paper records, including historical records that pre-date the electronic system, original handwritten notes or written/drawn evidence by pupils are kept in a locked filing cabinet in the Head Teacher's office.
+These are passed on to the child's next school when they leave Rosemary Works.